Benin Punitive Expedition

 Red Coral is a natural gemstone in the same family as pearl and amber.
 The excellent quality type that Oba Ovonramwen was covered in, would in today’s price cost up to over £195 per carat.
 View price heres --->

-Oba Ovonramwen was simply covered in thousands of red coral beads each worth nearly a thousand pounds.
+Oba Ovonramwen was simply covered in thousands of red coral beads each worth near a thousand pounds.
 This was Benin opulence on display.

-All these were either seized by Mr. Moor or stolen by opportunist locals.
+All these were either seized by Mr. Moor or stolen by opportunist locals at the house where he was staying.
 Oba Ovonramwen on Monday 13 September 1897, before he was sent into exile by Mr. Moor, complained that, ‘his coral, he said, had been stolen by his own "boys." .’
 (Roth, 1903, appendix p. xviii)

 His kingdom, his palace, his houses and his personal effects were plundered as a result of 'a new king' in town.